SigiDoc/.github/profile/README.md

 # Encoding guidelines

-The latest version of the guidelines (v1.0) is at https://github.com/SigiDoc/Guidelines.
+The latest - under construction - version of the guidelines (v2.0) is at [https://github.com/SigiDoc/Guidelines](https://github.com/SigiDoc/Guidelines).

 # Development